-Biology cannot be fully understood without some understanding of Quantum Coherence.
+Biology cannot be fully understood without the concept of Quantum Coherence.
 The idea is that some features of biology can only be explained as ’emergent’ properties arising from the structured cooperation of many atoms operating on a quantum wave level.

 This topic is covered extensively by Mae-Wan Ho in The Rainbow and the Worm.
-I will give one example here to give the flavour of the book.
+One example is described here to give the flavour of the book.

 If visible light is shone on a biological cell the light is processed and re-emitted after a short delay with decaying intensity as shown in the graph below (from Fritz Popp).

 - The light emitted is evenly distributed across the visible spectrum regardless of the wavelength(s) of the stimulus.

 - The decay curve is also independent of the input frequencies and does not follow a typical exponential curve that would be obtained from emission from an inert piece of metal, say (i.e. Black Body radiation).

 - The output is clearly time dependent which is not true in the same way as black body radiation which follows a self-similar curve and whose output depends only upon the current state (i.e. temperature) of the body.